langus0/critic-aware-decoding/README.md

 ```
 - ver 4. critic (fine-tuned LM)

-Put the checkpoint of fine-tuned model into `experiments/webnlg/CHECKPOINT_NAME` path
+Put the checkpoint of fine-tuned language model into `experiments/webnlg/CHECKPOINT_NAME` path.
+Our BART-based LM model fine-tuned on WebNLG can be downloaded from `https://we.tl/t-1aufs3tnyS`
 ```
 python3 ./bin/decode.py \
     --experiment webnlg \